Google's "Maps for Electrons" and What It Means for AI Data Center Expansion

 Investment Implications

-If you're planning an AI datacenter build, grid capacity is your ceiling.
+If you're planning an AI data center build, grid capacity is your ceiling.
 Understanding it is step one.

 • Due diligence: Add grid capacity assessment to your checklist